tjluoma/ntp-fix-time/README.md

 	curl -sfL 'https://raw.githubusercontent.com/tjluoma/ntp-fix-time/master/install-ntp-fix-time.sh' | zsh -f

+That's a really long line.
+Make sure you get all of it, or use this shorter alternative:

+	curl -sfL http://luo.ma/install-ntp-fix-time.sh | zsh -f

 ## Manual Installation Instructions

 So, you like to do things by hand, eh?
 Well, I can respect that.
 It's pretty easy.